zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-amazon.md

 The emancipation of myth by liberation was removed, washed away, and realiu Or all the sinusists of all the sinusists by the way of the lim.
 All the happy editors are removed and washed off
-The Rahatan was given these “holy” doctrines.
-Correctly used Wei. (v) Hence he is said to be “holy”.
+The Rahatan was given these "holy" doctrines.
+Correctly used Wei. (v) Hence he is said to be "holy".
 So that Rathan Lust was washed away by God, and sin was washed away.
 Cleaners Washable Discharged All use is dismantled.
-Washable Greenaladh “Holy” name.
+Washable Greenaladh "Holy" name.

 [APZ 21.2] (#apz21 .2) {#apz21 .2 .ref .apz} "The Witchy dimension of the Holy Man
 It is said that deceptive behavior is illusion. (ii) there is in this locality.